EESSI/docs/docs/test-suite/usage.md

 !!! note

-    Like `--list C`, `--dry-run` takes into account the system, partitions, and environments listed in your ReFrame configuration, next to available modules and test parameters when generating test cases.
+    Like `--list-detailed C`, `--dry-run` takes into account the system, partitions, and environments listed in your ReFrame configuration, next to available modules and test parameters when generating test cases.
 The difference is that `--dry-run` also generates the job scripts (without launching them).